Math Calculators

 Carbon Nanotube Generator

-This method combines compactness with generated thermal noise.
+This cutting-edge method elegantly combines microscopic physical compactness with the unpredictability of thermal noise.

-The carbon nanotube generator can be printed on flexible plastic substrates, allowing it to be integrated into tiny, flexible electronics devices, wearable sensors, disposable labels, and smart clothing items.
+Because this carbon nanotube generator can be printed directly onto flexible plastic substrates, it opens the door for massive innovation.
+It can be seamlessly integrated into miniaturized flexible electronics, health-tracking wearable sensors, cheap disposable security labels, and even smart clothing items.

 A Quantum Random Number Generator from a Nokia Smartphone